 Call Us

 Symptoms of splitting

-Care and management of BPD splitting
+Care and management of EUPD splitting

 • Think about how you respond to the person who is splitting - try to remain calm and if you find this difficult, give yourself an opportunity to cool down by postponing the conversation

-It is also important for you to encourage the person to receive the right treatment, and be an advocate of it when they do so.
+It's also important for you to encourage the person to receive the right treatment, and be an advocate of it when they do so.

-BPD treatment
+EUPD treatment

-World Class BPD Treatment at Priory
+World class EUPD treatment at Priory

 Page clinically reviewed by Dr Liam Parsonage (BA, MBBS, MRCPsych, PGCert) Consultant Psychiatrist at Priory Hospital North London

-Contact us for help, referrals or more information
+Contact us to make an enquiry or for more information

+Call Us